softlayer/githubio_source/content/reference/datatypes/SoftLayer_Hardware_Server/_index.md

             <span class='views-field-title'>
                 <a href="#userDataCount" name=userDataCount>userDataCount</a>
             </span>
-            <div class='views-field-body'>A count of an array containing a single string of custom user data for a hardware order. </div>
+            <div class='views-field-body'>A count of an array containing a single string of custom user data for a hardware order.
+Max size is 16 kb. </div>
             <span class="type-label">Type:</span>
             <div class='type-content'>
                 <p>unsignedLong</p>